giannipetrella/partial-sod-quiver-moduli/README.md

 The code in this repository allows to verify whether Questions A, B and C as described in the paper hold for any given datum of a quiver `Q` and any dimension vector `d`.

-The script `verification.jl` can reproduce all the results for which it is cited in the paper.
+The script `verification.jl` can reproduce all the results for which it is cited in the paper, while the script `mkronecker-verification.jl` reproduces the results it is cited for in Proposition 5.2.

 To use this code, follow the instructions below.